IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 This integration is occurs through customization of an internal Dataverse archiver workflow that can be configured as a PostPublication workflow to submit the bag to Chronopolis' Duracloud interface using your organization's credentials.
 An admin API call exists that can manually submit previously published Datasets, and prior versions, to a configured archive such as Chronopolis.
 The workflow leverages new functionality in Dataverse to create a `JSON-LD <http://www.openarchives.org/ore/0.9/jsonld>`_ serialized `OAI-ORE <https://www.openarchives.org/ore/>`_ map file, which is also available as a metadata export format in the Dataverse web interface.

-At present, the DPNSubmitToArchiveCommand is the only implementation extending the AbstractSubmitToArchiveCommand and using the configurable mechanisms discussed below.
+At present, the DPNSubmitToArchiveCommand is the only implementation extending the AbstractSubmitToArchiveCommand and using the configurable mechanisms discussed in this section.

 Also note that while the current Chronopolis implementation generates the bag and submits it to the archive's DuraCloud interface, the step to make a 'snapshot' of the space containing the Bag (and verify it's successful submission) are actions a curator must take in the DuraCloud interface.